 Your child’s pediatrician or primary care doctor will perform an examination and order tests.

-You may be referred to a hematologist (a doctor who specializes in blood disorders in adults and children) at Rush for treatment by a team of experts who are experienced in treating this complicated and serious disease.
+You will be referred to a pediatric hematologist (a doctor who specializes in blood disorders) at Rush for treatment by a team of experts who are experienced in treating this complicated and serious disease.

 Care for sickle cell anemia at Rush